 Experience Matters When It Comes to GERD Operations

-Dr. Rosemurgy and Dr. Ross are known leaders in performing minimally invasive procedures for a wide array of diseases.
-Patients who come to them benefit from their expertise and experience.
-They pioneered the LESS surgery approach for GERD, and together, they have completed more than 1,500 LESS fundoplications.
+Dr. Ross is a known leader in performing minimally invasive procedures for a wide array of diseases.
+Patients who come to her benefit from her expertise and experience.

-These DHI surgeons have written extensively on GERD and this approach, and they have presented about LESS fundoplications at many national and international surgery meetings.
-Their extensive experience translates into outstanding patient outcomes, and a large majority of their patients are able to stop taking PPIs.
+She has written extensively on GERD and has presented about LESS fundoplications at many national and international surgery meetings.
+Her extensive experience translates into outstanding patient outcomes, and a large majority of her patients are able to stop taking PPIs.

 Fundoplication works very well even when medication or lifestyle changes for GERD have not.
 To find out if surgery for GERD could be right for you, call or make an appointment with us at 813-615-7557.